thoelf/Linux-Stream-Player/README.md

 You can of course run the scripts in any way you like, for example by double-clicking on the or making program starters in the Ubuntu dock.

+The selection of player is shown using GNOME notifications.
+In the files for the client there is a one-liner script for Conky, if you want to use Conky to show which player that is selected.

 # Room EQ with CamillaDSP
 LSP uses CamillaDSP for room EQ.
 I have got my filter parameters from measurements using a USB microphone and REW.
 When starting out, you can start with no filters and then add filters in the future.